-what does the schedule look like for the program?
+what does the production schedule look like for the program?

 do you offer a refund if my child doesn't like it?

+Each class will have varying refund policies with specific dates.
 Please understand we can offer no refunds after our shows are cast (that is, no refunds once camp starts; starting usually around the 3rd week in a semester program; and the 6th week in our year-round program).
-If you decide to remove your child from class before casting has taken place, you will get a refund minus the classes in which your child has participated plus a $50 administration fee.
+If you decide to remove your child from class before casting has taken place, you will get a refund minus the classes in which your child has participated plus a $65 administration fee.
 Though very rare, we do reserve the right to remove any child from class if he or she is a danger to other classmates or interferes in the enjoyment or learning process of our cast as a whole.
-In which case, you will be issued a refund minus the classes taken and a $50 administration fee.
-See specific class refund terms on our registration page.
+In which case, you will be issued a refund minus the classes taken and a $65 administration fee.

 i just learned about your program and you've already started - can i join? do you offer a pro-rated price?